 Steve: Is this the first time you've lost a soldier?

 It's easy to overlook but Loki often ends up relying on external power rather than inner strength.
-He makes use of Odin's sceptre and the Destroyer in Thor, and here he's using the alien sceptre, its mind control of heroes and an alien army (his own tricks and strength are there but not as prominent).
+He makes use of Odin's staff, the Casket of Ancient Winters, and the Destroyer in Thor, and here he's using the alien sceptre, its mind control of heroes and an alien army (his own tricks and strength are there but not as prominent).
 In contrast all the heroes' powers are things that they made (Stark) or that come from their own qualities (Banner, Cap etc.).
 For all his talk of superiority Loki only seems to get by relying on other people's power.
 This may come from his own self-esteem issues that make him doubt his own strength.
 Loki is the God of Mischief.
 His primary power is manipulation and deceit, so it would make perfect sense that he'd achieve his ends by maneuvering people with power rather than wielding his own.

 As been pointed out on the main page with No OSHA Compliance, the Helicarrier's layout seems pretty badly considered with the angled runway (used primarily for landing aircraft) terminating directly over one of those gargantuan rotors sucking air down to lift the carrier.
 It seems really stupid until you think about the function used by Steve and Tony to slow the rotors down temporarily, a function that apparently has its own special red lever to be activated.
 At first glance, that seems pretty plot convenient, solely for the purpose of giving Tony a way to escape.
 However, being able to abruptly reduce the speed of the rotors for a brief moment would be an ideal safety feature to keep an aircraft with an aborted landing from being sucked down into one.
 It's a safe bet that the function can probably be engaged from the bridge, or even automatically, with the lever serving as a fail safe.